pagkly/Zed/Investopedia4/Overhead Rate Definition.md

 -   Divide $500,000 (indirect costs) by 30,000 (machine hours).
 -   Overhead rate = $16.66, meaning that it costs the company $16.66 in overhead costs for every hour the machine is in production.

-By analyzing how much it costs in overhead for every hour the machine is producing the company's goods, management can properly price the product to make sure there's enough profit margin to compensate for the $16.66 per hour in indirect costs.
+By analyzing how much it costs in overhead for every hour the machine is producing the company's goods, management can properly price the product to make sure there's enough [[Profit Margin|profit margin]] to compensate for the $16.66 per hour in indirect costs.

 Of course, management also has to price the product to cover the direct costs involved in the production, including direct labor, electricity, and raw materials.
 A company that excels at monitoring and improving its overhead rate can improve its [[bottom line]](https://www.investopedia.com/terms/b/bottomline.asp) or profitability.